 How to protect yourself

-The UK government’s Cyber Essentials Scheme provides a set of five controls that organisations can implement to achieve a baseline of cyber security, against which they can achieve certification in order to prove their compliance.
+The UK government’s Cyber Essentials scheme sets out five controls that organisations can implement to achieve a baseline of cyber security, against which they can achieve certification to prove their compliance.

 New to the Cyber Essentials scheme?
 Find out more